Approved at the CRC AGM on Saturday 29th January 2022.

 For minors aged 16 or more, provided that express written consent is given before commencement of the activity by the applicant’s parent or guardian.

 For minors aged 12 to 16, provided that express written consent is provided, as above, with the additional specifying of an adult club member, by name, who is to personally supervise the child during activities.

-The club may confer Life Memberships, through it’s management committee, to recognise significant personal contributions to the club’s affairs.
-The club may also confer non-voting ‘Honorary Memberships’.
+The club may confer Life Memberships, through its management committee, to recognise significant personal contributions to the club’s affairs.
+The club’s management committee may also confer ‘Honorary Memberships’.